nik-x625/qlines_app/README.md

 Installation of Docker engine
 install docker engine on the production linux server.
 Ref: https://docs.docker.com/engine/install/debian/, start from the step "Set up the repository"
-Run ‘docker network create qlines’ to create the necessary network for all containers
+Run 'docker network create qlines' to create the necessary network for all containers

 Installation of the QLines app cd /opt/ git clone git@github.com:mehdiabolfathi/qlines_app.git cd /opt/qlines_app
-Clean up all the docker cash and images if needed by “docker system prune -a” docker compose up -d
+Clean up all the docker cash and images if needed by "docker system prune -a" docker compose up -d
 Logout and login again
-Enter ‘plt’ and you should enter the qlines container.
+Enter 'plt' and you should enter the qlines container.
-Enter ‘p’ inside the container to see the processes’ status.
+Enter 'p' inside the container to see the processes' status.
 Vi ~/.bashrc and edit PS1 to show PROD in the prompt Logout and login to enable the bashrc
-Clean up the docker unused images with: “docker system prune” Installation of the QLines blog
+Clean up the docker unused images with: "docker system prune" Installation of the QLines blog
 The blog is built initially inspired by this guide: https://www.digitalocean.com/community/tutorials/how-to-install-wordpress-with-docker-compose In this doc, I try reuse the above structure and to summarise the steps to build a proxy in front of multiple apps (main app + blog).